Last Updated on January 5, 2025 by Soumya

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Our day trip to Sintra included watching the sunset at Cabo da Roca followed by dinner at Cascais.
-So, I will include those here too.
 If you wish, you can easily spend the entire day at Sintra going through all of Sintra’s castles and palaces, exploring the city center, and ending it with dinner.

-Lisbon to Sintra distance
+Lisbon to Sintra Distance

 Sintra is a mere 19 miles (30km) away from Lisbon.
 That makes it one of the closest and easiest day trips from Lisbon.

-There are plenty of trains from Lisbon to Sintra.
-And plenty of stations to get on them.
-The train station at Lisbon’s city center, Rossio, is often the most preferred one to get to Sintra.
-There are trains here every 30 minutes.
-But it is also the most crowded.
-And you may have to wait in long queues to get to the ticket counter unless you have a pass that covers your travel.
+But remember, Rossio is also the most crowded.
+You may have to wait in long queues to get to the ticket counter unless you have a pass that covers your travel.

 There are many other train stations in Lisbon where you can board trains bound for Sintra.
 You can choose depending on where you stay in Lisbon.

-- Lisboa Oriente to Sintra – 45 minutes – €2,25 (Closer to Lisbon Airport)
+- Lisboa Oriente (Google Maps) – 47 minutes – €2.45 (Closer to Lisbon Airport, trains every 20-30 mins)

-- Lisboa Santa Apolónia – 1 hour – varies between €2,25 – €4,10
+- Lisboa Santa Apolónia (Google Maps) – 55 – 60 minutes – varies between €2.45 – €4.05

-- Lisboa Sete Rios – 35 minutes – €2,25
+- Sete Rios (Google Maps) – 35 minutes – €2.45

-- Benfica – 30 minutes – €2,25
+- Benfica (Google Maps) – 31-32 minutes – €2.45

 You can check out the latest train times on the Official Website of Comboios de Portugal, Portugal’s passenger train operator.